 Before Smoke testing can take place local police and fire agencies must be notified.

 The smoke creates no fire hazard and will not enter your home or business unless you have defective plumbing or dried-up sink traps or floor drains.
-Prior to testing, please pour water in the seldom-used sinks or floor drains to prevent sewer gases, smoke or odors from entering the premises.
+Prior to testing, please pour water into the seldom-used sinks or floor drains to prevent sewer gases, smoke, or odors from entering the premises.